boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 **No post-install source patching is required.** `smart build` runs identically on `x64` and `arm64`, building the RedisAI TensorFlow, ONNX Runtime, and LibTorch backends automatically.

-Separately, **PySR's Julia dependency is resolved and precompiled at build time**, exactly as it was in the standalone ML stack: `juliapkg` fetches Julia and the `PythonCall`/`SymbolicRegression` packages inside the Tykky build, and the loader copies the Julia *project* (not the depot) into a writable scratch location at runtime, since the Tykky image itself is read-only and `juliapkg` needs to write a lock file there. `PYTHON_JULIAPKG_OFFLINE=yes` at runtime prevents any accidental re-download.
+Separately, **PySR's Julia dependency is resolved and precompiled at build time**, exactly as it was in the standalone ML stack: `juliapkg` fetches Julia and the `PythonCall`/`SymbolicRegression` packages inside the Tykky build.
+Immediately after the Tykky build succeeds, the installer copies that packaged Julia *project* **once** into a writable scratch location (the Tykky image itself is read-only and `juliapkg` needs to write a lock file there); the Julia *depot* directory is created alongside it.
+Sourcing the loader afterwards only points environment variables at these already-prepared directories — it no longer copies or deletes anything. `PYTHON_JULIAPKG_OFFLINE=yes` at runtime prevents any accidental re-download.

 RedisAI model execution is available — TensorFlow, ONNX, and PyTorch (via LibTorch) models can be executed with `set_model`/`run_model` — but the primary workflow may still run JAX/Equinox/PySR inference in external Python workers.
 SmartRedis carries tensors, weights, metrics, and predictions either way.